nikhildev11/ETL-Project-final/README.md

 Raw data is stored in the germany_city_air_quality collection.
 Cleaned data is stored in the germany_city_air_quality_cleaned collection.

+## 📥 MongoDB Loading
+The ETL process loads two collections in MongoDB:

+- germany_city_air_quality: Stores raw API responses for each city.
+- germany_city_air_quality_cleaned: Stores flattened and cleaned data ready for analysis and visualization.
+Data is inserted using Python’s pymongo client, and cleaned records are exported to CSV or JSON for use in Tableau or other BI tools

+## ⚙️ Workflow Orchestration

+To automate the ETL process, a cron job is scheduled to run the pipeline script every 6 hours.

+**🔍 What this does:**

+- 0 */6 * * * → Runs the script every 6 hours at the 0th minute (i.e., 12AM, 6AM, 12PM, 6PM).
+- run_pipeline.sh triggers the Jupyter notebook execution (using a CLI runner like papermill or nbconvert).
+- Output logs and any errors are redirected to cron.log for monitoring.

+**📌 Why it matters:**

+This ensures that:

+- Data is automatically refreshed every 6 hours.
+- You always work with near real-time AQI and weather data.
+- Failures are traceable through logs without manual intervention.

 ## 📊 Visualization
 Use of the Germany Heat Map for Pollutants.twb Tableau workbook to visualize air quality data.